oskariorg/oskari-docs/md/documentation/architecture/database.md

 ### portti_ispiretheme

-This table contains INSPIRE theme names.
+This table tells the layer INSPIRE name.

 	-- DROP TABLE portti_inspiretheme IF EXISTS;